Le Jardin du Luxembourg

 Le Magnifique Jardin du Luxembourg

 Queen Marie hailed from the famous de Medici family of Florence and was the second wife and widow of King Henry IV.
-Shortly after his death in 1610 she became Regent of France for her young son, King Louis XIII, and it was at this time she decided to build a new royal residence.
-In 1612 she bought a parcel of land on the desirable Left Bank of Paris belonging to the Duke of Luxembourg.
-The property contained the Hôtel du Luxembourg, known today as the Petit Luxembourg Palace, and this is where the Palais de Luxembourg and the Jardin du Luxembourg were constructed.
-They were commissioned and designed to replicate Queen Marie’s beloved childhood home, the Palazzo Pitti and the Boboli Gardens of Florence.Thus the birth of our beloved Luxembourg Palace and Luxembourg Gardens that we continue to enjoy today.
+Shortly after his death in 1610 she became Regent of France for her young son, King Louis XIII, and it was at this time of transition she decided to build a new royal residence.
+It went like this, in 1612 she bought a parcel of land on the very desirable Left Bank of Paris belonging to the Duke of Luxembourg.
+The property contained the Hôtel du Luxembourg, known today as the Petit Luxembourg Palace, and it is here where the Palais de Luxembourg and its Jardin du Luxembourg were constructed.
+They were both commissioned by Queen Marie and designed to replicate her beloved childhood home and Medici family residence, the grand Palazzo Pitti and the Boboli Gardens of Florence.
+This was the birth of the beloved Luxembourg Palace and Luxembourg Gardens that Parisiens and visitors continue to enjoy today in the 21st century.

 Luxembourg Palace has gone through many lifetimes, and has been witness to many adventures.
-Passed down through the monarchy over many years, as would be expected and intermittently neglected, It became a museum, and then briefly converted into a prison during the French Revolution, and on to being the home of the French Sénat.
-Following that it was the residence of Napoleon, it housed the legislature, was headquarters of the Luftwaffe and became the site of the Paris Peace Conference.
-In 1946 once again it became the seat of the French Sénat and remains permanently so today.
+Initially passed down through the monarchy over many years, it became a museum, and then was briefly converted into a prison and execution ground during the French Revolution and then went on to become the home of the French Sénat.
+Following that it was the residence of Napoleon I and his First Consul for a short time.
+It went on to house the legislature, was headquarters of the Luftwaffe and the site of German anti-craft battery during the German occupation of Paris in WWll.
+Following the end of the war it went on to be the site of the Paris Peace Conference and in 1946 it once again it became the seat of the French Sénat and remains permanently so today.

 Luxembourg Gardens were initially designed in 1612 by Tommaso Francini as the Palace was being built.
 Then in 1630 when additional land was purchased to enlarge the gardens the design work was continued by Jacques Boyceau of the Tuileries and Versailles Gardens.
-They also have a diverse history, as once the execution ground during the French Revolution, and during the German occupation of Paris in world war two it was the site of German anti-craft battery.
+Notably, he was a key figure in establishing the French formal garden style known as “jardin à la française”, which emphasized symmetry, order, and classical proportions.
+The Luxembourg Gardens holds a legacy not only steeped in royalty, but one of great diversity as well.

-Cher Luxembourg Gardens, merci mille fois pour tout!
+Chers jardins du Luxembourg, merci mille fois pour tout!

 Janey Barthelette